-If you upgrade to a card with a higher annual fee, the new fee will post on the first statement after the product change is processed.
+If you upgrade a Citi credit card to one with a higher annual fee, the new fee will post on the first statement after the product change is processed.

-Since Citi has such a large portfolio of top-notch rewards cards, there are a lot of good reasons to upgrade or downgrade your card with the bank.
+Since Citi has such an extensive portfolio of top-notch rewards cards, there are many good reasons to upgrade or downgrade your card with the bank.
 Most notably, you can ensure that your card’s rewards are always working for you.

-Say, for example, you signed up for the Citi Premier℠ Card to take advantage of its high rewards rate on travel, dining and entertainment purchases.
-But now, you find that you don’t spend as heavily in those categories, and you could benefit more from a card that offers a flat rate on every purchase.
-Rather than apply for a new card and suffer a hard pull to your score, you could request to switch to the Citi® Double Cash Card – which offers one of the best flat rates of cash back available on a rewards card.
+Say, for example, you signed up for the Citi Premier® Card to take advantage of its high rewards rate on travel, dining and more.
+But, now you find that you don’t spend as heavily in those categories, and you could benefit more from a card that offers a flat rate on every purchase.
+Rather than apply for a new card and suffer a hard pull to your score, you could request to switch to the Citi® Double Cash Card – which offers one of the best flat rates of cash back available.

-Tips for making the most of your upgrade or downgrade
+Tips for making the most out of your upgrade or downgrade

 - Read your desired card’s terms and conditions carefully before requesting a product change.